spidermin/CompaniesHouse/README.md

 Build:

-In order to get the required data two API calls are needed.
+In order to get the required data, two API calls are needed.
 One being company search and the other being insolvency information.

+A simple search form is required in order to passed the searched term to the API.
+This is also validated and trimmed.